JAPAN WIZARDS COMPETITION

 HOW TO REGISTER YOUR TEAM(S)

-The registration deadline was MONDAY, NOV.
-21, 2022; Registration is now CLOSED.
 All teams will be accepted based on time of receipt of registration.
 A school may enter up to two teams, one at each level, and one filler team for either level.
 Please see the registration packet for further details, competition rules, and important dates.

 Registration packets may be mailed (postmarked), faxed, emailed, or submitted digitally to JASH by the registration deadline.
 This includes Consent Forms for each team member and advisor.